mbzron/ecoli_shikimate_demo/README.md

 project.save_conditions(m, 'xyl_growth')
 ```

-At this stage, the gsmodutils test utility can be run from the command line
+At this stage, the gsmodutils test utility can be executed from the command line

 ```shell script
 $ gsmodutils test